Skip to Content

 mam tor mountain from below walking route

-If you fancy a bit of airtime, you might even spot paragliders taking to the skies, making the most of the mountain’s favourable air currents.
+You might even spot paragliders taking to the skies, making the most of the mountain’s favourable air currents.

 IMPORTANT: The mapped version of this route and the guide, starts from the National Trust Mam Nick Car Park.
 As you’ll be starting from Castleton, which the route passes through anyway, change the start location.